brycefrank/pyfor/docs/index.rst

 pyfor
 =================================

-This is the documentation repository for **pyfor**, a Python package for point cloud data processing in the context of forest inventory.Our GitHub page is located `here <https://github.com/brycefrank/pyfor>`_.
-Please refer to that page (specifically the Wiki) if you are interested in a "higher-level" user manual, installation instructions and the like.
+This is the documentation repository for **pyfor**, a Python package for point cloud data processing in the context of forest inventory.
+Our GitHub page is located `here <https://github.com/brycefrank/pyfor>`_.
+This website provides documentation of individual classes and functions as well as more general documents about the structure of pyfor.

-However, if you are interested in nitty-gritty documentation of functions, this is the place to be.
-Consider this the last stop before reading source code.

 Classes
 =======